Solar lights placed next to each unmarked grave at former residential school site

 “To me personally, it was heartwarming for me knowing that these unmarked graves are being acknowledged.
 As sad as it is, it makes me happy and a lot of others happy,” Lerat said in a phone interview as he prepared for Saturday night’s vigil.

-Lerat said the vigil, which was also to include a smudging ceremony, drumming and speeches, began with an idea from the community’s youth council for a candle-light ceremony.
+Lerat said the vigil began with an idea from the community’s youth council for a candle-light ceremony.
 When that idea switched to a solar-light ceremony, a connection with a car dealership in Prince Albert, Sask., proved helpful.

 Lerat said a Cowessess member is a salesman with the dealership, and his boss wanted to do something to support the community.

-Note: Editor’s note: This article contains some disturbing details about residential schools in Canada and may be upsetting to some readers.
-For those in need of emotional support, the 24-hour Residential Schools Crisis Line is available at 1-866-925-4419.